Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 Key Takeaways: Can You Put Vaseline On Vagina?

-➤ Vaseline is generally safe for external use on the vagina.
+➤ Vaseline is generally safe only for limited external use on the vulva, not for internal vaginal use.

-➤ Avoid using it internally to prevent infections.
+➤ Avoid using it internally to reduce irritation and infection risk.

-➤ It can help soothe dry or irritated skin externally.
+➤ It may help soothe dry or irritated external skin in small amounts.

-➤ Not recommended as a lubricant for intercourse.
+➤ Not recommended as a lubricant for intercourse, especially with latex condoms.

-➤ Consult a doctor if you experience irritation or discomfort.
+➤ Consult a doctor if you experience irritation, pain, or persistent dryness.

 Frequently Asked Questions